Federal Income Tax Withholding for Persons Employed Abroad by a U.S. Person

 U.S Citizens and Resident Aliens Federal Income Tax Withholding

-In general, wages paid to a U.S. citizen or to a resident alien by a U.S. person for services performed outside of the United States are subject to U.S. federal income tax withholding except for:
+In general, wages paid to a U.S. citizen or resident by a U.S. person for services performed outside of the United States are subject to U.S. federal income tax withholding except for:

 - Certain combat zone compensation of members of the Armed Forces of the United States;